 The Chinese responded with their own quartz watches, although they often imported the new quartz movements, and also began to build mechanical movements for export.
 This strategy worked for a while.

 The Chinese watchmaking industry crashed in 1997 with production numbers half of what they were just a year before.

 Recovery came from a combination of creating brands for the Chinese domestic market, building mechanical movements for export and manufacturing complete watches for Western brands.

-Rather than look at brands that have their watches manufactured in China, here we’re going to highlight our favourite Chinese brands.
+Rather than look at brands that have their watches manufactured in China, here we’re going to highlight my favourite Chinese brands.

 The full name for the factory that produces this brand is Tianjin Sea-Gull Watch Group.
 The brand traces its roots back to the creation of those first factories in the 1950s and is one of the ‘big three’.
 By volume, the Tianjin factory is the largest watch manufacturer in China, having produced only mechanical watches since the crash of 1997.

 There are a number of great Sea-gull watches but the 1963 Air Force chronograph is a must for anyone interested in Chinese watches.
 Originally produced for the People’s Liberation Army Air Force it’s a mechanical chronograph that features the ornate Sea-gull in-house movement the ST19.
 The watch includes an exhibition back to see this gem in action.

 The watch itself is unashamedly Chinese with both a red star and Chinese script on the dial.
 There are currently two sizes available with the 38mm being more authentic than the 42mm.
 Although the latter might cater more to modern tastes.
 There’s a lot of watch here considering it’s a mechanical chronograph that is priced at a little over £200.
 Arguably this is your best place to start with a Chinese watch.